svighenaitz/topcon-tha/README.md

 ## Tinder-like Prototype (Like/Dislike Only)

 Production-ready prototype using React + Vite + TypeScript + MUI.
-It implements a like/dislike flow with mock API by default and supports switching to a real backend without code changes.
+It implements a like/dislike flow with a real backend API.

 ### Run